buying guide

 Cause: Open hoppers, humid conditions, or poor-quality storage.
 Fix: Choose feeders with airtight storage, store extra food properly, don’t overfill hoppers.

-Where to Buy in NZ
+Where to buy an automatic cat feeder in NZ

-• Petstock — PetSafe range, occasional specials
+• Petstock — PetSafe range, occasional specials, click-and-collect convenience

-Online Options
+Online options

-• TradeMe — Import options like PETLIBRO, buyer beware on warranties
+• Trade Me — import options like PETLIBRO; buyer beware on warranties

-• Mighty Ape — Limited selection but reliable delivery
+• Mighty Ape — limited selection but reliable delivery

 Installation and Setup Tips